O (2001 film): Production

-Screenwriter Brad Kaaya's inspiration for the script came from Shakespeare's Othello, "the spate of suburban school shootings that rocked the country in the 1980s", and his own experiences as a Black teenager attending a largely white private school.
+Screenwriter Brad Kaaya's inspiration for the script came from Shakespeare's Othello, "the spate of suburban school shootings that rocked the country in the 1980s", and his own experiences as a black teenager attending a largely white private school.
 Tim Blake Nelson came across the script while filming Terrence Malick's The Thin Red Line, and was offered the chance to direct based on his directorial debut Eye of God.

 Filming began in Charleston, South Carolina in early 1999 and wrapped that March.
 Dimension Films, a division of Miramax, acquired the film two days into principal photography.
+Nelson received the offer to appear in O Brother, Where Art Thou? while he was making this film.

 Release

 The official release date was initially October 17, 1999, but was postponed following the Columbine High School massacre in April of that year.
 The delay was likely due to the film's themes of sex and violence in high school, as suggested by its director.
 Another theory is that it was held back until after the 2000 U.S. presidential election.
-The film was initially due to be released by Miramax but the studio passed it to Lions Gate after O's producers sued for breach of contract.
+The film was initially due to be released by Miramax but the studio passed it to Lionsgate after O's producers sued for breach of contract.

 The film was finally released theatrically on August 31, 2001.